 From the disaster cases and field observations we observed instituinal gap to deal with: a) authority to regulate infrastructure planning particularly the road construction in the district and b) dealing with big landslide which is more likely risk in the face of climate change

 Fragmented institutions which has also implication in terms of effectiveness and efficiency of development delivery.
 High administrative cost and overlapping role.
 For example DiSCO reported that it has limited capable human resource to effectively deliver the planned activities where as he feels that DFO has more than required technicians.

+Lack of synergy and working relationship among the concerned stakeholders, and concerned programme at community level

 There is joint monitoring system.
 The chief officials from the key government line agencies related to environment use to sit together once in a month.
 This monthly meeting plays a crucial role in coordination and cooperation among the line agencies.
 Sometimes absences of officials make difficulties foe check and balance.